KrishnaSaiChaitanya/Zeotap_Assignment/README.md

 **Key Features:**
-- Retrieve weather data from OpenWeatherMap API at configurable intervals.
+- Retrieve weather data from OpenWeatherMap API at configurable intervals. ---> corn
-- Convert temperature values from Kelvin to Celsius.
+- Convert temperature values from Kelvin to Celsius. ---> function
-- Store daily weather summaries in a MongoDB database.
+- Store daily weather summaries in a MongoDB database. ---> schema why do i store like that
-- Define user-configurable thresholds for alerting.
+- Define user-configurable thresholds for alerting. ---> increase the configurable parameters
-- Implement visualizations to display daily summaries and alerts.
+- Implement visualizations to display daily summaries and alerts. ---> graph and logs

 **Endpoints:**
 - `GET /weather`: Fetches real-time weather data and processes it.